 Lisa has been the point person for the company’s DAM solution for the past nine years.
 She said that the system they had been using was not able to keep up with the business demands of their users.
 They needed something more flexible and better suited to respond to the rapidly changing IT environment.

 GSD&M initially implemented a DAM solution to organize itself and client work.
 It allows the agency to store and manage all the assets produced for clients.
 Over time though, Lisa said they needed to incorporate the clients and their needs under the same technology umbrella.

-Currently, GSD&M uses a top tier ECM product as its DAM solution.
+Currently, GSD&M uses a top tier Enterprise Content Management software as its DAM solution.
 Lisa and Jerry said that it could have eventually supported their needs, but the direction the vendor was going in didn’t quite match with where GSD&M wanted to go.
 Both agreed that their current solution is a very good content management platform, and it worked well for the type of content they are trying to manage (heavy assets, digital assets), but the platform hadn’t evolved to keep up with the rapid pace of software development that others are delivering today.

 What does that mean exactly?
 Jerry said from a backend perspective the DAM solution was top in class, but from a UI (user interface) perspective it was under-delivering.